ITSM

 Lost or untracked assets are a huge security risk.
 They can also lead to failed audits or compliance issues.
 Keeping your inventory updated means you can quickly spot vulnerabilities, apply patches, track sensitive devices, and stay compliant with regulations.

-Now that you know what an IT asset inventory is and why it matters, let’s take a closer look at its core elements.
+Now that you know what an IT asset inventory is and why it matters, let’s take a closer look at what it should include.

 An effective IT asset inventory typically covers four main areas: